Danyer08/programming-dojo/bash/basics/commands.md

-history | grep command # Search the command history for a specific command alias l='foo command' # Create an alias for a command ln -s source dest # Create a symbolic link from source to destination
+history | grep command # Search the command history for a specific command alias l='foo command' # Create an alias for a command ln -s source dest # Create a symbolic link from source to destination ln source dest # Create a hard link from source to destination
 ```